phanx-wow/Broker_LFG/trunk/README.txt

 Feedback
 --------

+Bugs, errors, or other problems:
+	Please use the ticket system on either download page.

+Feature requests or other suggestions:
-Please use the ticket system on either download site report bugs or request features.
-Use the comment system only for general questions or comments.
+	Please use the ticket system on either download page.

+General questions or comments:
+	Post a comment on either download page.

-If you need to contact me privately, you may do by private message on either download site, or by email at <addons@phanx.net>.
+If you need to contact me privately for a reason other than those listed above, you can send me a private message on either download site, or email me at <addons@phanx.net>.

 License
 -------

-Copyright © 2010–2011 Phanx
+Copyright © 2010–2012 Phanx

 I, the copyright holder of this work, hereby release it into the public domain.
 This applies worldwide.
 In case this is not legally possible: I